blanketsucks/Lefi/docs/API/Public-API-Reference.rst

 API-Reference
 =============
 The public API-Reference of the wrapper.
 This shows all public methods and classes.
-To see internal method and classes refer to :doc:`Internal API-Reference <Internal-API-Reference>`
+To see internal methods and classes refer to :doc:`Internal API-Reference <Internal-API-Reference>`

 Version
 -------